Best WiFi Card for PC 2023

 Looking at the wireless range, we can see that TP-Link has implemented two antennae on a platform that can be attached anywhere on your setup through a magnetized base.
 While these antennae are already powerful as they are, the ability to place them wherever you like on your rig allows you to find that signal sweet spot and further improve that wireless range aspect.
 You’re also able to rotate these in a 360-degree fashion, thus not being limited to the fixed antennae that some WiFi cards opt for.

-To conclude, this WiFi card for PC has incredible range due to those dual antennae that can be placed wherever you like in your setup.
+To conclude, this is probably the best WiFi card for PC if you want incredible range due to those dual antennae that can be placed wherever you like in your setup.
 Additionally, with the WiFi 6 capabilities and dual-band network connectivity, you can take advantage of that range and have a super speedy wireless connection that even wired advocates would be surprised by.
 That Bluetooth 5.0 inclusion is also a nice addition and in our eyes is extremely handy, especially if you’ve got a bunch of Bluetooth devices.

 The second TP-Link WiFi card we’ve selected is the AC1300.
 This WiFi card has some really great performance considering the price and with some additional design choices TP-Link has made, it’s built to last.